Alonza Benjamin Bumbry

 Bumbry stuck with Baltimore for good in 1973 and hit .337 in 110 games.
 He had too few at-bats to qualify for the American League batting championship, or he would have been a threat to winner Rod Carew, who hit .350, as no one else who qualified hit higher than .306.
 Bumbry tied a modern major league record by hitting 3 triples in a game on September 22nd.
 He went on to lead the circuit with 11 triples and was named Rookie of the Year.
 Al was a fixture in the Orioles' outfield for over a decade, with the exception of 1978 when he was injured.
 During that time, his team won four AL East titles, two AL pennants, and the 1983 World Series.
 He finished in the top ten in the American League batting race in 1977, finishing 7th with a .317 average and career high 31 doubles, and 1980, finishing 9th in his lone All-Star campaign, batting .318/.392/.433 while establishing personal bests in runs scored (118) and hits (205).
 Al was also among the top five in stolen bases five times, with his personal best, 44, coming in his All-Star 1980 season.

 After the 1984 season, Bumbry became a free agent and signed with the San Diego Padres.
-However, at age 38, he hit just .200 and stole only two bases, and he retired after the season.
+However, at age 38, he hit just .200 and stole only two bases in 1985, and he retired after the season.
 He ended his career with a .281/.343/.378 slash line, 1,422 hits, 778 runs scored and 254 stolen base.
 In 1987, Bumbry was inducted into the Baltimore Orioles Hall of Fame.
 In 1989, he suited up one more time with the Winter Haven Super Sox of the Senior Professional Baseball Association.
 He hit .340 with 39 RBI in 51 games.